 The Sell Stop is a pending order instructing the broker to sell if the price decreases in the future.
 For example, a trader believes that if the price decreases to a certain level, then it’s time to sell.
 To ensure they can enter the trading arena no matter if it’s day or night, the trader places a Sell Stop order.
 Once the desired price is reached, the Sell Stop order will be triggered and become a Sell order.

 The Sell Limit is a pending order instructing the broker to Sell if the price increases sometime in the future.
 For the Sell Limit to be accepted, the triggering price must be higher than the current market value.
-A trader considering to sell an asset if it’s price increases, because after the price will decrease resulting in a potential profit will place a Sell Limit.
+A trader considering selling an asset if its price increases, because after the price will decrease resulting in a potential profit will place a Sell Limit.
 Once the desired price is reached, the Sell Limit will be triggered and become a Sell order.

 Now that you’ve learned about pending orders, we invite you to join us in exploring some of the most overlooked risk management tools – Stop Loss, Take Profit, and the Trailing Stop.

 If you are new to Forex trading, or unfamiliar with some of these order types, click here to test your knowledge and experience firsthand in a risk-free demo environment.